sypianski/Paperpile_to_Notion/README.md

     4. User Capabilities: Read user information, including email addresses.
     5. Press "Submit" and copy the **Internal Integration Token**.

-4. On the database page, click "Share" (top right) and add "Paperpile to Notion" with edit access.
+4. On the database page, click "Connections" (top right) and add "Paperpile to Notion" with edit access.

 ### On GitHub